twbs/bootstrap/site/content/docs/4.3/layout/overview.md

 ### Responsive

 Responsive containers are new in Bootstrap v4.4.
-They allow you to specify a class that is 100% wide until particular breakpoint is reached and a `max-width` is applied.
-For example, `.container-sm` is 100% wide to start until the `sm` breakpoint is reached, where it will remain through the higher breakpoints.
+They allow you to specify a class that is 100% wide until the specified breakpoint is reached, after which we apply `max-width`s for each of the higher breakpoints.
+For example, `.container-sm` is 100% wide to start until the `sm` breakpoint is reached, where it will scale up with `md`, `lg`, and `xl`.

 <div class="bd-example">
   <div class="example-container-element p-3 mb-3">